ashmitahaldar/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Pinning a contact : `pin`

+Pins the specified contact to keep them at the top of the contact list.

+Format: `pin INDEX`

+* Pins the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* Pinned contacts will always appear at the top of the list, even when sorting or filtering.

+Examples:
+* `list` followed by `pin 2` pins the 2nd person in the address book.
+* `find Betsy` followed by `pin 1` pins the 1st person in the results of the `find` command.

+### Unpinning a contact : `unpin`

+Unpins the specified contact, removing it from the pinned position.

+Format: `unpin INDEX`

+* Unpins the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* The person must already be pinned.

+Examples:
+* `list` followed by `unpin 1` unpins the 1st person in the address book.

 ### Undoing a command : `undo`